freds-dev/ML4IM/README.md

 This script is designed to visualize the distribution of certain metrics (e.g., precision, recall, mAP@0.5, etc.) across different experiments, helping to analyze and compare the performance of different configurations or setups.

 #### `plot_overview_results.R`
-This script defines a function `create_boxplot` to generate box plots using ggplot2.
-It then proceeds to create box plots to visualize the distribution of different metrics across various experiments.
+This script generates box plots using ggplot2.
+It then creates box plots to visualize the distribution of different metrics across various experiments.

-Here's a summary of what the script does:

 1. Defines a function `create_boxplot` to create box plots.
 2. Defines experiment names mapping.